 Even in Western countries which have 97% literacy, some 50% of all people are still oral learners.
 Studies have also shown that even Bangalore IT specialists are mostly oral learners!

-We must master oral evangelism techniques if the villages of any nation are going to be reached.
+So we must master oral evangelism techniques if the villages of any nation are going to be reached.

 2. HOW ORAL LEARNERS LEARN